This post may contain affiliate links. See our disclosure policy.

-Chef salad ingredients can vary greatly depending on who is making the salad.
+Chef salad ingredients can vary greatly depending on who is making the meal.
 There is no one perfect way to make it.
 The easiest thing to do is just cobble up whatever ingredients you have, whether it be sandwich toppings or chicken dinner leftovers, and add it to a bed of lettuce.
 All the ingredients are cut into bite-sized pieces for easier eating with a fork.
-Here are some common toppings:
+Here are some common toppings we like to use.

-Meat/Protein: Ham, turkey, roast beef, bacon, chicken (rotisserie, grilled, or fried), and/or a hard-boiled egg are all great additives for your protein.
+- Meat/Protein – Ham, turkey, roast beef, bacon, chicken (rotisserie, grilled, or fried), and/or a hard-boiled egg are all great additives for your protein.

 What Dressing is Best?